padwalsagar3/simple-python/README.md

-This is program to practice git and github
+This is a program to practice git and github